djndl1/CSNotes/java/java_collections.md

 # The Java Collection Framework

+A _collection_ is an object that represents a group of objects.
+A collections framework is a unified architecture for representing and manipulating collections, enabling collections to be manipulated independently of implementation details.

+The collection interfaces are divided into two groups.

+- `java.util.Collection`

+- `java.util.Map` (not true collections): These interfaces contain collection-view operations, which enable them to be manipulated as collection.

 ## Separating Collection Interfaces and Implementation.

 When you use a queue in your program, you don’t need to know which implementation is actually used once the collection has been constructed.
 Therefore, it makes sense to use the concrete class only when you construct the collection object.
 With this approach, if you change your mind, you can easily use a different implementation.

 ## The collection Interface

-The fundamental interface for collection classes in the Java library is the Collection interface.
+The fundamental interface for collection classes in the Java library is the `Collection` interface.

 ```java
 public interface Collection<E>